NBD409 Value-Creation Through Service

 - Understands adoption processes and how to overcome resistance to adopt

 Regular lecturers, use of cases to illustrate the theory, and pratical hands-on exercises.
+Active student participation is expected and required.

 Credit reduction due to overlap